diffpy.srfit.fitbase package

 Set the calculation points.

-This will create y and dy on the specified grid if xobs, yobs and dyobs exist.
+xobs (This will create y and dy on the specified grid if)

 Set epsilon-inclusive calculation range.

-• dx (float or "obs", optional) – The sample spacing in the independent variable.
-When different from the data, resample the x as anchored at xmin.
+dx (float or "obs", optional) – The sample spacing in the independent variable.
+When different from the data, resample the

-• that xmin is always inclusive (unless clipped) xmax is inclusive (Note) –
+.inclusive (Note that xmin is always inclusive (unless clipped). xmax is)

-• it is within the bounds of the observed data. (if) –
+data. (if it is within the bounds of the observed)

 Set the profile equation for the FitContribution.